google-research/t5x/docs/usage/partitioning.md

 axis names to replace model-derived names.

-For example, the following configuration provides logical axis names for an external module called 'external_mlp' used in every layer of model's encoder, without modifying any other modules:
+For example, the following configuration provides logical axis names for an external module called 'external_mlp' used in every layer of the model's encoder, without modifying any other modules:

 ```py
 class MyCustomEncoderDecoderModel(models.EncoderDecoderModel):